Anna Zemánková: Biography

-Anna Zemánková was born in Hodolany (today part of Olomouc) into the family of a barber Antonín Veselý and his wife Adolfina as one of four children.
-She trained as a dentist and after three years of practice opened her own practice in Olomouc.
+Zemánková was born in Hodolany (today part of Olomouc, Moravia) in 1908 to Antonín Veselý, a barber, and his wife Adolfina.
+She was one of four children.

+Zemánková trained as a dentist, and after practicing for three years, she opened her own clinic in Olomouc.
 She was able to use her earnings to finance the construction of her own family home.
 In her spare time she was a landscape painter.

 In 1933, she married Bohumír Zemánek (1904–1969), a lieutenant of the intendantura (rear security of the army), with whom she had three sons, Bohumír (1935), Slavomír (1936) and Bohumil (1942).
 After the birth of Slavomir, Anna Zemánek decided to devote herself to her children and household and gave up her artistic work.
 From 1939 the family lived in Brno, where Bohumír Zemánek was a clerk at the pricing office.
 After the birth of her third son Bohumil, she had several more unsuccessful pregnancies.
 In 1948 the family adopted a daughter Anna and moved to Prague, where Bohumír Zemánek was called to the General Staff of the Czechoslovak Army.
 After joining the army, his son Slavomír was transferred to the Technical auxiliary battalion and Bohumír Zemánek was suspended and reassigned to a food warehouse.
 He died in a traffic accident in 1969.

 Anna Zemánková played the dominant role of the "Great Mother" in the family.
 She led her children strictly, but realized herself in making toys and clothes, decorating their rooms and inventing fairy tales.
 As the children grew older and this role began to fade, she experienced a personal crisis, which manifested itself in mood swings and emotional instability.
 In 1960, her sons discovered their mother's early paintings and convinced her to return to art.
 This "auto-art therapy" helped her find a new meaning in life and soon became a compulsive passion for her.